-Company was founded by Sean Parker (Facebook/Napster).
-Moved to New York for this opportunity: Learned a lot from the talented team.
-I worked mostly on integrating media (YouTube, Giphy) into the messenger app.
+Social network that was founded by Sean Parker.
+Moved to NY for this job and learned a lot from the talented team.
+I worked mostly on the iOS client.

-A site that makes it super easy to sell files.
-I won the Next Web Hackathon in 2015, with a site we made in 24 hours.
-We were also awarded by Dropbox and Paypal.
-It got worldwide press attention and we had 18.000 visitors on our first day.
-Unfortunately we had to close down, due to regulation issues.
-I made this together with Dana Majid and Kay Vink
+A website that made it very easy to sell files.
+Together with partners Dana Majid and Kay Vink, we won the Next Web Hackathon in 2016.
+The site was made in 24 hours and we won awards from Dropbox and Paypal.
+We got good press attention and had 18K visitors on launch day.
+Unfortunately we had to close down due to regulation issues.

-An app I made for Present Plus, a great digital design studio that also founds its own ventures.
-They asked me to first build a prototype of this app and iterate further on that.
-It was a great experience and I’m very happy with the end product.
-Present Plus has been acquired by WeTransfer.
+An app I made in collaboration with Present Plus, a digital design studio which also founded its own ventures.
+I worked on the first release of this product.
+Present Plus was later acquired by WeTransfer.

-An app that helps you to find interesting people at events.
-We started it at a hackathon and then me and Milan partnered up with Strangelove to make it happen and got boosted by WeTransfer.
-We launched in 2014 at The Next Web in New York.
-I was responsible for product and iOS development.
+An app that helped you find interesting people at events.
+Started this together with some friends at a hackathon and later partnered with Strangelove to grow the product.
+I was responsible for Product and iOS engineering.

-I love gifs.
-A lot.
+I love gifs, a lot.
 There weren’t any good apps to make them with out here, so I decide to make one myself.
 It has been downloaded thousands of times and is for some reason quite populair in China.
-Get it for free, here.
-Oh and if you’re into that, you can view the code here, it’s public.
-Get it here.
+Get it for free in the App Store.